Old South: Religion

 Historians have explored the religiosity of the Old South in some detail.
 Before the American Revolution, the Church of England was established in some areas, especially Virginia and South Carolina.
 However, the colonists refused to allow any Anglican bishops, and instead established a practicing layman as head of the vestry in each Anglican church, which then allowed for policy determinations as if the parish were a unit of local government.
 Thus it handled community issues such as welfare, cemeteries, and local infrastructure.

-The Church of England was disestablished during the American Revolution under the leadership of people such as Thomas Jefferson and James Madison.
+The Church of England's presence in the United States was disestablished during the American Revolutionary War under the leadership of people such as Thomas Jefferson and James Madison.
 The 18th century had the First Great Awakening, while the early 19th century saw the Second Great Awakening make a powerful influence across the region, especially with poor whites but also with black slaves.
 The result was the establishment of many Methodist and Baptist churches.
 In the antebellum period, large numbers of open air revivals converted new members and strengthened the resolve of established members.
-By contrast in the North, revivals sparked a strong interest in abolition of slavery, a forbidden topic south of the Mason-Dixon line.
-Additionally during the antebellum period, social issues such as public schools and prohibition, which grew rapidly in the North, made little headway in the South.
+By contrast in the North, revivals sparked a strong interest in abolition of slavery, a forbidden topic south of the Mason–Dixon line.

+Additionally, during the antebellum period, social issues such as public schools and prohibition, which grew rapidly in the North, made little headway in the South.
 Most Southern church members used their religion for intense group solidarity, which often involved intimate examinations of the sins and failures of their fellow parishioners.
 At a deeper level, religion served as a temporary relief, with a promised permanent relief from all the hardships and oppressions of this world.
 Missionary activity was a controversial issue in the South, with strong support for missionaries mostly among the Methodists, while the Baptists vacillated between movements for and against missionary activity.